carbon-language/carbon-lang/llvm/docs/LangRef.rst

 non-dynamic rounding mode which does not match the actual rounding mode at runtime results in undefined behavior.

-The fourth argument to the constrained floating-point intrinsics specifies the required exception behavior.
-This argument must be one of the following
+The exception behavior argument is a metadata string describing the floating point exception semantics that required for the intrinsic.
+This argument must be one of the following strings:
-strings:

 ::